 Billing in Stratus is designed to be simple and predictable.
 Although Mojo Stratus is built on top of many Amazon services, which each have their own individual pricing schemes, our pricing is reduced to only three values.

-- A small charge per session as measured by Google Analytics. $0.005 per session over 2000 per month.
+- A small charge per session as measured by Google Analytics. $0.005 per session over included sessions per month.

 Through this simple system, server costs are reduced only what you use each month.
 And as your business grows, you can scale predictably and seamlessly.